kaustubh76/Rann-Base-Batched/README.md

 }
 ```

-### How we are handeling cross-chain verification:
+### How we are handling cross-chain verification:
 - The main authentication part that we had to implement was when working with the traits assigning part.
-When we fetch the response from the NEAR AI agent, we sign it(ECDSA signature) using a pre-defined private key and then passes the signed data along with the response to the function in the contract on the FLOW chain.
-The contract already have the public key associated the one in the backed, as soon as the function is called it first verifies that the data is signed by the correct private key or not.
+When we fetch the response from the NEAR AI agent, we sign it(ECDSA signature) using a pre-defined private key and then passes the signed data along with the response to the function in the contract on the Base Sepolia chain.
+The contract already have the public key associated the one in the backend, as soon as the function is called it first verifies that the data is signed by the correct private key or not.
 If yes, then only it starts further process.
 - Following is the example of function, assignTraitsAndMoves function which is called upon the generation of second agent's output:
 ```solidity
 /**